ati-ozgur/backup-clear-kubernetes-yaml-files/README.md

 Pull requests are welcome.
 Current scripts is enough for me right now but bug fixes/more features are always good.

-We have fairly complex kubernetes cluster in [SMS-Digital](https://www.sms-digital.com/) and this script is able to take yaml backups without any error.

 I handled 1 value return from kubectl get command using type checking for string.
 But if powershell experts has a more elegant solution, I would like to learn it.